-Steve Jobs on Developing a Value Proposition
+Steve Jobs Value Proposition Principles

 1997 was a seminal year for both Steve Jobs and Apple.
 This was the point of his return to the company that he founded; when its fortunes were far from certain, and many questions still remained on his ability to turn around Apple's ailing fortunes.
 Yet, Jobs admits that initially being 'fired' from Apple, and his subsequent period of exodus, was the best thing that could have happened to him; allowing him time for reflection and releasing the pressures to reinvigorate his creativity.
 It's notable that on his return and just before the launch of the iMac in 1998, a product that initiated the re-birth of Apple, Jobs came out with a series of quotes that shed light on his thinking at the time; thoughts that were central to his ethos for developing, delivering and marketing products that would ultimately define a new era for both the company and the world.
-These insights speak directly to how to consider, construct and deliver Value Propositions that will engage, stimulate and mobilise customers; something that Jobs excelled at more than any other (although unlikely that he ever considered it in such a formalised manner):
+These insights speak directly to how to consider, construct and deliver value propositions that will engage, stimulate and mobilise customers; something that Jobs excelled at more than any other (although unlikely that he ever considered it in such a formalised manner):

 "To me, marketing is about values.
 This is a very complicated world, it's a very noisy world.
 And we're not going to get the chance to get people to remember much about us.
 No company is.
 So we have to be really clear on what we want them to know about us."